cferdinandi/adventure/content/gm.md

-## Creatures
+## Creatures & Non-Player Characters

-Creatures in your world are likely to be quite varied.
+Creatures and NPCs in your world are likely to be quite varied.

 - They may be friendly allies to the party, enemies, or weird and wondrous creatures.
+- They may be natural friends or enemies with other creatures or NPCs in the area.
-- Their health rules probably differ from player characters (they might be weaker, stronger, or virtual invincible).
+- Their health rules probably differ from player characters (they might be weaker, stronger, or virtually invincible).
 - Focus on the narrative, and what makes sense in the world you're building.
 - Most creatures will flee a fight if they think they're going to lose.